What is this process for?

 Before you make a request

-- staff privacy and access to information
+- access to student personal information

-- student privacy and access to information
+- access to a staff member's own personal information

 What can I request access to?